- Media category

-- 24.2 x 26.3cm image; 29.4 x 30.2cm sheet (irreg.)
+- 24.2 x 26.3 cm image; 29.4 x 30.2 cm sheet (irreg.)

 Children were a favourite subject for Spowers, but her approach here reflects a new interest in being modern, following studies at the Grosvenor School in London under Claude Flight.
 She was encouraged to choose lively, contemporary subjects and create images in which the forms were simplified and abstracted.
 Colour was to be bright and 'flat' (unmodulated) in tones of equal value.
 On her return to Australia, she acted as Flight's agent – and with Dorrit Black and Eveline Syme, promoted his teachings and work through a number of exhibitions, mainly in Melbourne.

 Craig Brush, Look, 'The new city explored: Learning Curve lecture series shows the way', pg.
-46, Newtown, May 2013, 46 (colour illus.).
+46, Sydney, May 2013, 46 (colour illus.).

-Roger Butler and Chris Deutscher, A survey of Australian relief prints 1900/1950, Armadale, 1978, 86 (illus.).
+Roger Arthur Butler and Chris Deutscher, A survey of Australian relief prints 1900/1950, Armadale, 1978, 86 (illus.).
 Edition 28/50; NOTE: this is not the AGNSW impression.

 Helen Campbell, Look, 'Colour, rhythm and design: Wood and lino cuts from a time of great creative vitality', pg.
-13-15, Newtown, Feb 2010, 14 (colour illus.), 15.
+13-15, Sydney, Feb 2010, 14 (colour illus.), 15.

-Helen Campbell, Colour, rhythm, design: wood & lino cuts of the 20s & 30s 2010, 'Introduction', pg.
+Helen Campbell, Colour, rhythm, design: wood & lino cuts of the 20s & 30s, 'Introduction', pg.
 2, Sydney, 2010, 13 (colour illus.).

 Stephen Coppel, Linocuts of the machine age: Claude Flight and the Grosvenor school, 'The Australians: Dorrit Black, Ethel Spowers and Eveline Syme', pg.
 65-68, England, 1995, (colour illus.), 67, 173 (illus.). plate no. 41; cat.no.
 ES 22; NOTE: this is not the AGNSW impression.

-Renée Free, Modernism 1900-1950 - Prints and Drawings from the Collection 1994, Sydney, 1994.
+Renée Free, Modernism 1900-1950: prints and drawings from the collection, Sydney, 1994.

 Leonard Joel (Compilator), The Sunday fine art auction: Sunday 24 June 2012 Melbourne, Catalogue entry for Lot 208 Ethel Spowers 'Swings', pg.
 55, South Yarra, 2012, flyleaf (colour illus.), 55.
 NOTE: this is not the AGNSW impression.

 Jill Sykes (Editor), Look, Sydney, Dec 2005-Jan 2006, 41 (colour illus.).

 Helen Topliss, Modernism and Feminism Australian Women Artists 1900-1940, Sydney, 1996, 152 (colour illus.).
 Collection of the National Gallery of Australia.

-Anna Waldmann, Project 39 - Women's Imprint 1982, Domain, 1982. no catalogue numbers; not paginated
+Anna Waldmann, Project 39 - Women's Imprint, Sydney, 1982. no catalogue numbers; not paginated